-The finish and quality of the Tomei Expreme UEL header is excellent.
-The welds all look top notch, the finish on the exhaust runners is shiny and flawless, the thickness of the flanges is chunky and think, and the collector is free of any burs or imperfections.
 It isn't difficult to see why the Tomei header is one of the most popular options for the FR-S/86/BRZ.
-The quality is everything I hoped it would be and it comes at a price that's doable for most.
-It's more expensive than some of the other options out there, but this is one area of the exhaust where you shouldn't cheap out.
+The quality and finish of the Tomei Expreme UEL header is excellent.
+The welds are fantastic, the mirror-like finish on the exhaust runners is flawless, the flanges are chunky and thick, and the collector is free of any burrs or imperfections.
+Tomei's headers are more expensive than other options out there, but this is one area of the exhaust where you shouldn't cheap out.
 The header has a big impact on overall sound and performance, so spending a little bit more to make sure you're getting something good is definitely worth it.

 INSTALL / FITMENT

-2- With a UEL header, one of the pipes restricts access to one of the header bolts and makes it really difficult to tighten.
-There's not enough space for a deep-well socket, the stud is too long to use a shallow 3/8 socket, and there's no room to get a wrench in there.
-The best solution I found was to use a 1/2" drive socket and a 1/2" breaker bar.
-The 1/2" socket is just deep enough to clear the header stud and the breaker bar is low profile enough to fit between the header pipes and allow you to tighten the bolt a little bit at a time.
-If anyone has a better way of doing this, please let me know.
+2- With a UEL header, one of the exhaust runners restricts access to the nut on one of the header studs, making it tricky to tighten.
+There's not enough space for a deep-well socket, and the stud is too long to use a shallow 3/8 socket.
+There's not enough clearance for a box wrench either.
+The best solution that I found was to use a 1/2" drive socket and a 1/2" breaker bar.
+The 1/2" socket is just deep enough to clear the header stud, and the breaker bar is low profile enough to fit between the runners, allowing you to tighten the bolt a little bit at a time.
+If anyone has a better way of doing this, please let me know

 3- Be careful when you bolt the over pipe back on.
 It's very easy to bolt it in place and not leave enough clearance between the over pipe and the chassis or the over pipe and the engine.
-Visibility is limited in these areas so make sure you feel around to check.
-If there isn't enough clearance, it'll rattle when the engine is under load (may or may not have done this myself and spent way too long trying to figure out why my car sounded broken).
+Visibility is limited in this area, so make sure you feel around to check.
+If there isn't enough clearance, it'll rattle when the engine is under load (may or may not have done this myself and spent way too long trying to figure out why my car sounded broken)

 The performance and sound of the Tomei Expreme UEL header is amazing.
-There's absolutely a massive difference in the power available - especially down low.
-The combination of the header and the stage 2+ tune bring the FR-S to the power level it should have had from the factory...
-It's unfortunate that you need to do so many modifications to get it there, but whatever.
+The power difference from the stock header is immediately noticeable - especially down low.
+The combination of the header and the stage 2+ tune brings the FR-S to the power level it should have had from the factory...
+It's unfortunate that you need to do so many modifications to get it there, but hey, that's life.

-As you'd expect with a catless header, depending on the rest of your exhaust system, it can be quite loud.
+As one would expect with a catless header, and depending on the rest of your exhaust system, it can be quite loud.
 Mine certainly was.
-Since my Greddy Revolution RS cat back is one of the louder cat-backs, and since my front pipe is also catless and unresonated, mine was too loud and had quite a bit of rasp.
-The winning combination for me was to put the stock front pipe back on, which eliminated the rasp and brought volume levels back to an acceptable level without noticeable loss in power.
+Since my Greddy Revolution RS cat-back is one of the louder cat-backs on the market, and since my front pipe is catless and unresonated, it was too loud for my tastes.
+The winning combination for me was to put the stock front pipe back on, which eliminated the all rasp and brought volume levels back to an acceptable level without any noticeable loss in power.

 All in all, the Tomei Expreme UEL header was a great purchase - one that I should've done a long time ago.